-While enrolled in a Doctor of Medicine (M.D.) program, aspiring medical examiners typically complete two years of classroom studies and two years of supervised clinical work.
-During the first two years, students review foundational science material via group sessions, laboratory exercises, lectures and clinical case studies.
+During the first two years of a medical examiner residency program, students review foundational science material via group sessions, laboratory exercises, lectures and clinical case studies.
 Third year students begin medical clerkships, which allow them to gain experience in a clinical setting.
 Clerkships occur in school-affiliated hospitals and clinics where students learn about specializations in pediatrics, surgery, neurology and internal medicine.
 In the fourth year of the M.D. program, students select electives and participate in clinical rotations in a specialty area of their choice.

 - Medical ethics